eyeseast/moby-dick/chapters/042_chapter-40.md

 (Foresail rises and discovers the watch standing, lounging, leaning, and lying in various attitudes, all singing in chorus.)

+<pre xml:space="preserve"> Farewell and adieu to you, Spanish ladies!
+Farewell and adieu to you, ladies of Spain!
+Our captain’s commanded.— </pre>

 1ST NANTUCKET SAILOR.
 Oh, boys, don’t be sentimental; it’s bad for the digestion!
 Take a tonic, follow me!

 (Sings, and all follow.)

+<pre xml:space="preserve"> Our captain stood upon the deck, A spy-glass in his hand, A viewing of those gallant whales That blew at every strand.
+Oh, your tubs in your boats, my boys, And by your braces stand, And we’ll have one of those fine whales, Hand, boys, over hand!
+So, be cheery, my lads! may your hearts never fail!
+While the bold harpooner is striking the whale! </pre>

 MATE’S VOICE FROM THE QUARTER-DECK.
 Eight bells there, forward!